-The plan (including the regional and local components) must be made available for viewing and public comment for 30 days before submission to the Governor per § 679.550(b)(3).
+The plan (including the regional and local components) must be made available for viewing and public comment for 30 days before submission to the Governor.
 Any comments expressing disagreement with the plan must be included when the plan is submitted.